highchair/artinruins-com/_property/central-fire-stations.md

 images:
   - url: central-fire-1886c-three-ones.jpg
     caption: 'Providence Journal file photo, circa 1886.
 The city was celebrating the 250th anniversary of its founding.'
+    alt: 'The first fire house located to the southeast of Union Railroad Station.
+It was a square plan, two-story mansard roof building with a central projecting three-story tower in a simply decorated second empire style.'
   - url: central-fire-1895c-three-ones.jpg
     caption: 'John Hutchins Cady Research Scrapbooks Collection, Providence Public Library, circa 1895'
   - url: central-fire-1900c-three-ones.jpg